Automation Testing Guide: How and Why to Automate Manual Testing

 3-Test Automation 102

 A test automation strategy is one of the most important documents within a testing automation project.
 It’s a high-level document that outlines the approach the QA team will use to automate a testing project.
-The strategy not only allows to allocate resources the right way and apply them where they matter the most, but also helps better understand and process the results of the project, gaining valuable ideas and insights to be used on the next projects.
+The strategy not only helps allocate resources the right way and apply them where they matter the most, but also helps better understand and process the results of the project, gaining valuable ideas and insights to be used on the next projects.
 A strategy also increases the ROI of automation since it makes sure that the resources don’t go to waste and that all critical areas of the product are tested.

 A test strategy should not be confused with a test plan: the latter is a more detailed document that focuses on the smallest elements of the testing project, while a strategy is more about the big picture.
 A thorough, well-written strategy touches upon the most vital aspects of an automation project, including: